-This is a contentious issue but there is no doubt that time and deliberate practise is needed to attain expert level performances.
+This is a contentious issue and I will address it properly later but there is no doubt that time and deliberate practise is needed to attain expert level performances.
 The 10,000 hour is likely inaccurate and quite misleading but athletes need to invest a significant portion of their lives if want to reach high levels of performance.
 Long term structured programmes will provide a higher probability of success if they consider the relevant factors.

 Continuous improvement is something we are all chasing.
 Continuous improvement is not something that just happens.
 The key to it is consistency of practise.
-If you want to get good or better at something, there needs to be consistently and frequency.
+If you want to get good or better at some do that thing, but it also needs consistently and frequency.
 Structure allows consistency of practise and frequency to exist which in turn induces continuous improvement.

 Periodization is the process of dividing an annual training plan into specific time blocks.
 The foundations of periodisation are built on three cycles: Marco, Meso and Mirco.
-The primus of periodisation is to allow principles of training to occur – in particular overload and recovery.
+The primus of periodisation is to allow principles of training to occur – Overload and Recovery.
 Different energy systems or physical qualities can be trained and overloaded to drive enhanced adaptation.
 Without an appropriate structure, athletes can get injured, burnout and “fall out of love” of their sport.